-List the Mentor and each associate investigator and consultant.
+Mentor and each associate investigator and consultant.
 Include a brief description of how and to what extent each will be involved in the proposed project.
-Describe how and to what extent the EMF Research Fellow will be involved on the projects.

-9. BIOGRAPHICAL SKETCHES
+8. BIOGRAPHICAL SKETCHES

-Use the NIH Biographical Sketch Format Page available on the internet at www.grants.nih.gov/grants/funding/phs398/phs398.html#
+NIH Biographical Sketch Format Page available on the internet at www.grants.nih.gov/grants/funding/phs398/phs398.html#